(Last Updated on : 24/02/2015)

-As far as the origin of Indian rivers is concerned there are primarily three watersheds: Himalayas and the Karakoram ranges; Vindhya Mountain range
+As far as the origin of Indian rivers is concerned, there are primarily three watersheds: Himalayas

 .
-With changing times the role of the Indian rivers has also underwent sea changes.
+With changing times, the role of the Indian rivers has also undergone sea changes.
 Rivers like Alaknanda River

 .
-Other Indian mythological rivers comprise Yamuna, Narmada, Rupa, Pampa
+Other Indian mythological rivers comprise Yamuna, Narmada, Rupa

 Apart from nourishing the Indian flora and fauna